manas-z/Machine-Learning-Powered-Resume-Screener/README.md

 - PDF text extraction utilities powered by `pdfminer.six`.
 - A simple NLP similarity model based on TF-IDF and cosine similarity.
+- Optional cross-encoder re-ranking to refine the top matches.
 - A command line interface to rank resume PDFs and export the results.
 - Unit tests covering the matching logic.